ojasvi-shah/Advanced-Physical-Design-Using-OpenLANE--Ojasvi-Shah/DAY 1.md

 {IMAGE CREDITS - VSDIAT ; shared as part of lecture}
 ![image](https://github.com/ojasvi-shah/Advanced-Physical-Design-Using-OpenLANE--Ojasvi-Shah/assets/163879237/86b639fe-6ad1-470b-8ea0-07919dec535a)

+{IMAGE CREDITS - VSDIAT ; shared as part of lecture}
 ![image](https://github.com/ojasvi-shah/Advanced-Physical-Design-Using-OpenLANE--Ojasvi-Shah/assets/163879237/df18d8bf-407d-4cae-a646-d693c49e3364)

 - Placement - it is the process of determing where a component will be placed on the chip.
 The components can include standard cells, macros, and I/O pads.
 The cells are usually placed on floorplan rows, and are aligned with the sites.
 There are majorly two steps - global and detailed.